Hospice Industry Insights

 Medicare Advantage “Carve-in”

-In 2021, Centers for Medicare and Medicaid Services (“CMS”) will expand coverage of hospice services for patients enrolled in Medicare Advantage plans as part of a “carve-in” provision.
-All four current levels of hospice care will be covered.
-CMS hopes that this provision will help eliminate inefficiencies and lapses in coverage and care caused by the current system, where Medicare Advantage participants have lapses in coverage and services.
-See the below diagram that references the flaws of the current system and the benefits of the new system:
+In 2021, Centers for Medicare and Medicaid Services (“CMS”) expanded coverage of hospice services for patients enrolled in Medicare Advantage plans as part of a “carve-in” provision.
+All four levels of hospice care are now covered.
+CMS hoped that this provision would help eliminate inefficiencies and lapses in coverage and care caused by the current system.

 Reimbursement Rate Increase

-CMS is also slated to implement a 2.6% increase in reimbursement in 2021, with a corresponding increase in payment cap, across all four levels of hospice care.
-The proposed 2.6% increase is based on an estimated 3.0% inpatient hospital market basket reduced by the multifactor productive adjustment of 0.4%.
-All compliant providers (with quality reporting) will earn this higher rate across routine home care, continuous home care, inpatient respite care, and general inpatient care, as shown in the below table:
+CMS also implemented a 2.6% increase in reimbursement in 2021, with a corresponding increase in payment cap, across all four levels of hospice care.
+The 2.6% increase was based on an estimated 3.0% inpatient hospital market basket reduced by the multifactor productive adjustment of 0.4%.
+All compliant providers (with quality reporting) will earn this higher rate across routine home care, continuous home care, inpatient respite care, and general inpatient care.

 The aggregate reimbursement cap per patient is correspondingly set to increase from $29,964.78 per patient in 2020 to $30,743.86 in 2021, keeping pace with the overall rate increase.
-An increase in reimbursement rates will undoubtedly increase top-line growth and create margin expansion for all hospice providers that maintain quality reporting metrics.
-Westcove firmly believes that this regulatory change will drive a substantial increase in interest by both private equity sponsors and strategic acquirers, further fueling consolidation within the industry.
+The increase in reimbursement rates increased top-line growth and created margin expansion for all hospice providers that maintain quality reporting metrics.
+These reimbursement rate increases are a long-term boon for hospice providers.
+Westcove firmly believes that this regulatory change drove an increase in interest by both private equity sponsors and strategic acquirers, further fueling consolidation within the industry.